DeepakBookdown/stat120_bookdown/_book/Class_Activity_1.md

 ```

 ```
-   ID Greeting  Male      Age
+   ID Greeting  Male    Weight
-1   1    Hello  TRUE 23.15246
+1   1    Hello  TRUE 102.87216
-2   2    Hello FALSE 26.78182
+2   2    Hello FALSE  96.41793
-3   3    Hello  TRUE 45.20989
+3   3    Hello  TRUE  65.56234
-4   4    Hello FALSE 54.99820
+4   4    Hello FALSE 244.14326
-5   5    Hello  TRUE 54.41579
+5   5    Hello  TRUE  66.15849
-6   6  Goodbye FALSE 30.30126
+6   6  Goodbye FALSE 299.04539
-7   7  Goodbye  TRUE 20.02251
+7   7  Goodbye  TRUE 231.84837
-8   8  Goodbye FALSE 43.89100
+8   8  Goodbye FALSE  50.68936
-9   9  Goodbye  TRUE 33.95876
+9   9  Goodbye  TRUE 188.57463
-10 10  Goodbye FALSE 40.20550
+10 10  Goodbye FALSE 279.06429
 ```

 *Answer:* We see a data frame with four columns, where the first column is an `identifier` for the cases.
-We have information on the greeting types, whether male or not, and age on these cases in the remaining columns.
+We have information on the greeting types, whether male or not, and weight on these cases in the remaining columns.
 </details>